fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 DOUBLE_AEAD_AES_128_GCM_NULL_NULL and
 DOUBLE_AEAD_AES_256_GCM_NULL_NULL.

+Open Issue: It is not clear if the NUL ciphers are needed or not.
+The authors plan to remove them from the next version of the draft unless there is a reasonable support and reasons to keep them in.

 While this document only defines a profile based on AES-GCM, it is possible for future documents to define further profiles with different inner and outer transforms in this same framework.
 For example, if a new SRTP